Access Period: 3 Months

 Thomas J. Hall is currently Chief Engineer of Braking Systems at Robert Bosch Corp specializing in brake system design, validation, and application for car and light truck vehicles.
 His experience includes more than 20 years of experience at ITT Automotive and Robert Bosch in the areas of standard braking, ABS, TCS, and stability control vehicle development.
 Mr. Hall has lead multiple teams and vehicle applications through the phases of brake system requirements development, system analysis, product application, and launch.
 He is also the principal of Max G Technologies LLC, a consulting firm providing technical training and consulting to a variety of industry and service communities.
 Mr. Hall has a B.S. in Mechanical Engineering from the University of Michigan and is currently pursuing a M.S. in Finance.

-- Three months of online access (from date of purchase) to the 60 minute presentation
+- Three months of online single-user access (from date of purchase) to the 60 minute presentation

 - Integrated knowledge checks to reinforce key concepts